DQL Query¶

 Query History¶

-Query history supports viewing 100 query history data within 7 days on a daily basis and supports fuzzy search for query statements.
+Query history supports viewing up to 100 query history records from the last 7 days by day, and it supports fuzzy searching for query statements.

-Click the execute button to the right of the query history, which directly displays the corresponding query statement and query results.
+Click the execute button on the right side of the query history data to directly display the corresponding query statement and its results.

 DQL Syntax¶

-DQL queries follow the syntax pattern that the relative order of the parts cannot be swapped, that data-source
+DQL queries follow the syntax paradigm below; the relative order between different parts cannot be changed.
+From a syntax perspective, data-source

-clause in SQL), and that all other parts are optional.
-Refer to the document DQL Definition 。
+clause in SQL), while other parts are optional.

 namespace::